 Ruby Doss' daughter testifies in first day of bench trial following opening statements

-Attorneys gave opening statements in the murder trial of Richard Aguirre, 59, who prosecutors allege beat and strangled 27-year-old Ruby Doss and left her nude body in a field near East Sprague Avenue on a cold January night.
+Attorneys gave opening statements in the murder trial of Richard Aguirre, 59, who prosecutors allege beat and strangled 27-year-old Ruby Doss and left her body in an industrial area near East Sprague Avenue on a cold January night.

 There are four elements to prosecutors' case against Aguirre, said Richard Whaley, deputy prosecuting attorney.

-Note: Editor's Note: A previous version of this story incorrectly indicated the state of Ruby Doss' body when it was discovered.